 The federal government is subject to constitutional and, in many cases, statutory baseline requirements of rationality.
-As applied to executive conduct,222 actions that utterly lack an adequate factual basis or that "shock the conscience" may be deemed arbitrary and capricious, and thus may be notification about, transfer of, detention of, or interview or interrogation of that individual.
+As applied to executive conduct, actions that utterly lack an adequate jurisdictions have stepped up to assure it is fully satisfied.
+For example, the New York Attorney General issued the following Guidelines: